This post may contain affiliate links. You can view our affiliate disclosure here.

 Just how accurate is the R10?
 After extensive testing, I can definitively say that the accuracy is within range of the $2000 “next-level” launch monitors like the SkyTrak and Mevo+, particularly outdoors where the radar technology can really shine.

 For practical purposes, when it comes to distance, you can assume that the R10 would be off by a few yards at worst.
-Indoors, however, I find that distance readings can be off by quite a bit.
+Indoors, however, I find that distance readings are less accurate.

 When it comes to other metrics, Garmin gives the accuracies as:

 The margin or error for club data does seem to be on the high side.
-The path and face angles, in particular, could give readings that are substantially different from reality.
+The path and face angles, in particular, could give readings that are substantially different from reality, although the accuracy of many parameters has improved over time with firmware updates.

 All things considered, the R10 does an amazing job for a $600 unit, but it’s reasonable to say that the accuracy isn’t quite as reliable as more expensive units.
 But for many golfers, it’s something they can accept given the very affordable price point.